 HOW ACQUIRED: Traded from Minnesota on August 6, 2018.

 Ramirez, who has several accolades from his time in NASL including the 2014 and 2016 Golden Boot award, is a physically strong forward with a good sense of spatial awareness.
-He proved he can finish in MLS as well, tallying 14 goals in 2017.
-Getting traded back to his hometown LA, Ramirez will be looking to carve out a starting role under Bob Bradley.
+He proved he can finish in MLS as well, tallying 14 goals in 2017 and another seven in 2019 before getting traded to his hometown LA.
+Ramirez will be looking to carve out a starting role under Bob Bradley in 2019.

 INTERNATIONAL: Ramirez earned his first international call-up with the U.S. Men’s National Team, after being selected to the USMNT’s annual camp in California on January 8, 2018.